AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression-enchancment.md

 ---
 title: Acxiom Prospect-Suppression Data Enhancement
 description: Acxiom Prospect-Suppression Data Enhancement for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
 We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which  enables the prospect lists to be tailored for import.
-last-substantial-update: 2024-01=31
+last-substantial-update: 2024-01-31
 badge: Beta
 ---
-# Create a [!DNL Acxiom Prospect-Suppression Data Enhancement] source connection and dataflow in the UI
+# Create a [!DNL Acxiom Prospect-Suppression Data Enhancement] destination connection and dataflow in the UI

 >[!NOTE]
 >
 >The [!DNL Acxiom Prospect-Suppression Data Enhancement] destination is in beta.

-This tutorial provides steps to create a [!DNL Acxiom Prospect-Suppression Data Sourcing] source connection and dataflow using the Adobe Experience Platform user interface.
+This tutorial provides steps to create a [!DNL Acxiom Prospect-Suppression Data Enhancement] destination connection and dataflow using the Adobe Experience Platform user interface.
 This Connector is used to retrieve and map response from Acxiom prospect service using S3 as a drop point.
-This connector can be found under source connectors in the "Data Partners" header.
-Initial runs will provide a "Set up" option as the default behavior.
-After the initial source connection is defined this will default to "Add data" which will allow to create a new source dataflow.
-The "..." selection in this card provides options to view all existing accounts defined using this connector, previous dataflow, and external facing documentation.

 ![The destination catalog with the Acxiom destination selected.](../../assets/catalog/advertising/acxiom/image-destination-catalog.png)

 ## Get started

 Connector used to send data to the Acxiom prospect service using S3 as an drop point.
 This is available as a destination connector, currently listed under the "Other Applications" heading.
 Initial runs will provide a "Set up" option as the default behavior.
 After the initial destination is defined this will default to "Activate audiences" which will provide a list of existing dataflow to add audiences or “configure new destination” button to create a new destination dataflow.
 Additional accounts can be created using the "..." to expand the allowed actions, we can add new destination, view the existing dataflows and existing account, and view the documentation.

+>[!IMPORTANT]
+>
+>To connect to the destination, you need the **[!UICONTROL View Destinations]** and **[!UICONTROL Manage Destinations]** [access control permissions](/help/access-control/home.md#permissions).
+Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

 ## Configuring a new destination